jetperch/pyjoulescope_ui/features_future.md

 ### System integration

 *   Add UART capture and display.
-Ensure that UART data is saved to and loaded from jls files.
+    *   Ensure that UART data is saved to and loaded from jls files.
+    *   Use DTR as an external trigger.
 *   Add logic analyzer integration.
 Best path may be to integrate Joulescope with [sigrok](https://sigrok.org/), so not really a feature for the UI.
     This approach may also enable external triggers.